epoplavskis/photon-pump/README.rst

 Working with connections
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Usually you will want to interact with photon pump via the :class:`~photonpump.Client` class.
-The :class:`~photonpump.Client` is a full-duplex client that can handle many requests and responses in parallel.
+Usually you will want to interact with photon pump via the `~photonpump.Client` class.
+The `~photonpump.Client` is a full-duplex client that can handle many requests and responses in parallel.
 It is recommended that you create a single connection per application.

 First you will need to create a connection: